exponea/exponea-ios-sdk/Documentation/TRACK.md

 > **NOTE:** Requires Token authorization.

-Session is a real time spent in the game or int the app, it starts when the application is launched and ends when the game goes to background.
-If the user returns to game/app in 60 seconds (To change TIMEOUT value, you can set the `sessionTimeout` in the Exponea Configuration), application will continue in current session.
-Tracking of sessions produces two events,  `session_start` and  `session_end `.
+Session is a real time spent in the app, it starts when the application is launched and ends when the app goes to background.
+If the user returns to the app within 60 seconds (you can set the `sessionTimeout` in the Exponea Configuration), application will continue in current session.
+Tracking of sessions produces two events, `session_start` and `session_end`.

-The sessions are by default tracked automatically.
-If you want to disable you can change it changing the `automaticSessionTracking` in the Exponea Configuration.
+Sessions are tracked automatically by default.
+To disable it, you can change the `automaticSessionTracking` in the Exponea Configuration.

-There are also two methods available for you to track the sessions manually.
+There are two methods available to track sessions manually.

 ## 🔍 Default Properties